- Search The Registry

 *Dr. M. Moran Weston was born on this date in 1910.
 He was a Black minister, businessman, and activist.

-During these years Weston participated in several student and community organizations that supported Negro interracial youth civic and labor causes.
+During these years, Weston participated in several student and community organizations that supported Negro interracial youth civic and labor causes.
 He worked as a caseworker and supervisor for the New York City Department of Social Welfare from 1935-41.
-In 1941 he began writing his column Labor Forum that appeared in The Amsterdam News for almost ten years.
+In 1941 he began writing his column Labor Forum which appeared in The Amsterdam News for almost ten years.

-Weston's scholarly accomplishments include a position as a tenured Professor of Social History in the Department of African and African American Studies at the State University of New York at Albany from 1968 to 1977 and as a Visiting Professor at the University of Nigeria in 1978.
+Weston's scholarly accomplishments include being a tenured Professor of Social History in the Department of African and African American Studies at the State University of New York at Albany from 1968 to 1977 and a Visiting Professor at the University of Nigeria in 1978.
 Other publications include Episcopalians at Work in the World 1952, his dissertation, Social Policy of the Episcopalian Church in the Twentieth Century 1964, Who Is This Jesus?
 1973 and many articles and pamphlets.